How to Make Your Own Kombucha Brewing Kit (+4 Common Issues)

 - Cover with dish towel and set aside for a week or more.

 I have a tendency to stress about things, so this applied to my kombucha too.
-In over a month of brewing, I have learned one big lesson: don’t worry!
+In over five months of brewing, I have learned one big lesson: don’t worry!
 A SCOBY is more resilient than one would think, and the tea will ferment under a variety of conditions.
 Here are a few of the things I was terrified about that turned out just fine:

 Is it too cold?